NextChai/valorant.py/README.md

 # valorantpy
-The async wrapper for the valorant API.
+The async wrapper for the Valorant APi.

 # Features
 - [x] Memory optimized efficient wrapper for the valorant API.